somedevv/42Cyber-ft_onion/README.md

 ## Run the project with docker

+Before building, creaye a `secrets` folder on the root of the project and add your public ssh key to it.

 Build the project with `docker build -t somedevv/ft_onion .`

 Run the container with `docker run -d -p 80:80 -p 4242:4242 --name ft_onion somedevv/ft_onion`